skylermedia/Simple-Crypto/README.markdown

    ```

 2. **Open the Project in Xcode:**
-   - Open `Simple-Crypto.xcodeproj` in Xcode.
+   - Open `SwiftfulCrypto.xcodeproj` in Xcode.

 3. **Build and Run:**
    - Select your target device (simulator or physical device).